A is for Apologies for Past Practices of Forced Adoption

 The Quest of searching for myself, amongst the rubble of demolition and despair.
 Am I really there.

-R is for regrets and while the candle burns is a time to surrender the regret for the things said and unsaid to those who’ve died.
+R is for regret and a time to surrender the regret for the things said and unsaid to those who’ve died.

 S is for Separation